 - 76390 – Harry Potter 2021 Advent Calendar – 2 random wizard card tiles

-If you sum them up, getting all six sets should give you 19 wizard cards (21 if counting the advent calendar now revealed too).
+If you sum them up, getting the six initial sets from 2021 should give you 19 wizard cards.
 If purely random, I would say your chances of getting a full set is pretty slim though.
 One of the sets, I’ve received had one set of duplicates among the four included, so you are not guaranteed different ones within a set itself.

 But I am sure you can trade with others through various Facebook Buy/Swap/Sell sites, or on second hand sites like Bricklink.